fgpv-vpgf/fgpv-vpgf/README.md

 ## Contributing

 This project uses the fork and pull model.
-Once forked, run `npm run init` from the project root directory to setup for first time use.
+Once forked, run `npm i` from the project root directory to setup for first time use.

 ### Running locally